This site uses affiliate links and I may earn a commission at no extra cost to you.

 How to Store Cooked Sweet Potatoes

-You can wrap the leftover sweet potato in a foil or storage container.
-Store in the refrigerator and consume within 4 to 5 days.
-Also, be mindful that sweet potatoes produce a sticky, starchy liquid when cooked, which can stain your containers and are hard to clean if not stored properly.
+Fridge: You can wrap the leftover sweet potato in foil or place in a storage container.
+Store in the refrigerator for 4 to 5 days.
+Also, be mindful that sweet potatoes produce a sticky, starchy liquid when cooked, which can stain your containers.
+It can be hard to clean if not stored properly.
 For easy disposal, use aluminum foil.
-In addition, you can also recycle them into another delectable recipe, like a Sweet Potato Burrito and Easy Sweet Potato Lasagna.
+In addition, you can also use leftover sweet potato in another delectable recipe, like a Sweet Potato Burrito and Easy Sweet Potato Lasagna.

 Photos by Alfonso Revilla